obonac/obonac.github.io/README.md

 ### गाँव बढ़ेंगे तो सब बढ़ेंगे

-Note: This is an initial announcement.
-Project VIKRAM is a project to make rural digitalization accessible, inclusive and democratized (as in equal opportunity not political).
-The project works on the digitalization of at least the  following areas.
+Note: Also known as the Hindawi Programming System since 2003.
+Project Hindawi is a project to make digitalization accessible through non-English mother tongue based programming languages, making technology development inclusive and democratized (as in equal opportunity not political).
+Some highlights of Project Hindawi.

 1. Education